KlinGenErasmusMC/rnaseq-voila/README.md

 jupyter-notebook --NotebookApp.ip=100.66.2.72 --no-browser --port=8888 --notebook-dir=/home/notebook/rna-voila/
 ```

-You can then interact with the Python code in the notebook at this URL :
+You can then interact with the Python code in the notebook at [this](http://100.66.2.72:8888/) URL.

 Working in the Notebook gives you the freedom to do (additional) data analysis on the data yourself.
 A more user-friendly Voila web-app version can be started by clicking on the Voila logo :